Kiki Hagen: Local politics

 In 2010, Hagen co-founded the local political party Lijst 8 (List 8) in De Ronde Venen and participated in the special municipal election that was held on 24 November in anticipation of the merger of the municipalities of De Ronde Venen and Abcoude on 1 January 2011.
 The party was founded to increase the representation of young people in the council and won two seats.
-Hagen, who was the party's top candidate, was installed as a municipal councillor and as Lijst 8's caucus leader in January 2011.
+Hagen, who was the party's lead candidate, was installed as a municipal councillor and as Lijst 8's caucus leader in January 2011.

 She vacated her seat in the council to join Democrats 66 in October 2013.
 She was re-elected in the 2014 municipal election, being the top candidate of D66 in De Ronde Venen.
 Hagen received another term in the 2018 municipal election, again being her party's lead candidate, but went on maternity leave on the day of her swearing in.
 She did not return to the council, as she became an alderwoman and third deputy mayor of De Ronde Venen in April 2018.
 Hagen's portfolio included sustainability, the environment, education, and youth affairs.
 Waste and sewage were added to that when an alderman resigned in 2019.

 In February 2021, local party Ronde Venen Belang asked questions about an €800 subsidy Hagen had received to make her house more sustainable.
 She subsequently paid back the money, and an investigation by the municipality later concluded that the subsidy had been wrongfully granted.
 A large majority of the council retained their trust in her.